mangiucugna/json_repair/SECURITY.md

 ## Reporting a Vulnerability

-Please open an Issue with tag "Security" or propose a PR yourself
+Please open an Issue with the tag "Security" or propose a PR yourself.